Sensitive information policies

 Sensitive information policies are a group of software quality policies used by the Spectra Assure platform to help you improve the overall software package security.

-These policies are triggered during software package analysis to check your code and inform you if any of the built-in validation rules are violated.
+These policies are used during software package analysis to check your code and inform you if any of the built-in validation rules are violated.
 Specifically, sensitive information policies focus on preventing sensitive information leaks in software packages.
 In this context, sensitive information refers to different kinds of service access credentials, private keys and tokens, certificates and other similar artifacts commonly known as "secrets".

 Software developers and DevOps engineers will benefit the most from the guidance provided by these policies.
 When Spectra Assure products detect exposed secrets in a software package, their exact location is highlighted in the analysis report.
 Development teams can then apply the remediation advice for each particular policy to resolve detected issues.